waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **PC Interaction:** Must be activated by standing on the tile directly below the PC object (Y+1), facing up, and then pressing A.
 - **EXP Distribution:** Experience is shared between the Pokémon that started the battle (the lead) and any Pokémon that participated by switching in.
 Both ECHO (lead) and SPOONBENDE (switched in) gained EXP from the Weepinbell battle.

 ## III.
-Agent & Tool Development Log (v90)
+Tool Development Log (v91)
 ### A. Development Pipeline
+- **TOP PRIORITY: `encounter_grinder_tool` (New):** Define a tool to automate pacing back and forth in a specified area to efficiently trigger wild encounters for training.
+This will replace my inefficient manual grinding.
-- **BUG FIX (TOP PRIORITY): `dungeon_navigator` (v3):** This tool is bugged and quarantined.
+- **HIGH PRIORITY: `dungeon_navigator` (BUG FIX):** This tool is bugged and quarantined.
 The current DFS implementation is faulty and needs to be rewritten to ensure it explores all reachable tiles correctly.
 DO NOT USE UNTIL FIXED.
-- **New Tool Idea: `puzzle_solver_tool`:** A tool to analyze map state and documented hypotheses to suggest the next logical step in solving complex puzzles.
+- **New Agent Idea: `puzzle_solver_agent`:** An agent (not a tool) to analyze map state and documented hypotheses to suggest the next logical step in solving complex puzzles.
+This is a reasoning task, better suited for an agent.
-- **New Tool Idea: `encounter_grinder_tool`:** A tool to automate pacing back and forth in a specified area to efficiently trigger wild encounters for training.
 - **Tool Refinement Idea: `pathfinder`:** Needs to be updated to better handle moving NPCs, or I need a new protocol for dealing with them (like using `stun_npc`).

 ### B. Active Agents & Tools
 - `team_composition_advisor_agent` (v2) - Reliable
 - `protocol_enforcement_agent` (v1) - Reliable
-- `battle_strategist_agent` (v10) - Reliable
+- `battle_strategist_agent` (v11) - Refined and reliable.
 - `pc_navigator_agent` (v1) - Defined, needs testing.
 - `select_battle_option` (v1) - Reliable
 - `pathfinder` (v3) - Refined to handle NPCs, reliable.
 - `object_finder` (v1) - Reliable
 - `wkg_checker` (v3) - Reliable

 ## IV.
 Silph Co.
-Investigation Log (v11)
+Investigation Log (v12)
 ### A. Confirmed Intel & Lessons Learned
 - **MUK's Immunity:** MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).
 - **Bugged Rocket (5F West):** The Rocket at (9,17) in the western segment of 5F is bugged and soft-locks progress.
 The only exit is the teleporter back to 9F.